bdelpiero/dev-challenge-nubceo/README.md

 # React dev challenge for Nubceo

-Main technologies: React, Typescript, React Router, CSS modules
+Main technologies: React, Typescript, React Router, Chakra UI

 This project was bootstrapped with Vite